adrian0729/financial_literacy_app/README.md

 A FastAPI + Jinja web portal for accounting firms and their clients to connect QuickBooks Online (QBO), surface core balance-sheet metrics, and generate a plain-language financial health overview for startup and small business owners.

-This repo is meant for development and demos.
-It includes multi-step onboarding, admin/client role separation, encrypted token storage, and a clean white UI with green accents.

 ## Features

 ### Product